 Shutting Off the Pole Saw

 To shut off the pole saw, release the trigger.

-Whenever you are not using the saw or are transporting the saw to or from the work area remove the battery pack; refer to Removing the Battery Pack (page 15).
+Whenever you are not using the pole saw or are transporting the pole saw to or from the work area, remove the battery pack and install the guide bar cover.